danlerche/public-library-wagtailCMS/README.md

 3) To other others on the same network you can use python manage.py runserver 0.0.0.0:8000

 Further Considerations:
 1) This repo has been created to show how a public library website can be developed in WagtailCMS.
 It runs on a development server with SQLite and is not configured for production use.
+2) Further progress on this repo including documentation could be considered if others are interested.